Services for People with Disabilities

 Child Development Centre - The Child Development Centre is committed to building a community where all children feel accepted, supported, and valued.

-Learning Disabilities Association of Yukon - The Learning Disabilites Association of Yukon (LDAY) is a non-profit organization dedicated to increasing awareness of learning differences, and supporting children, youth and adults with learning difficulties or disabilities.
+LDAY Centre for Learning - The LDAY Centre for Learning is a non-profit organization dedicated to increasing awareness of learning differences, and supporting children, youth and adults with learning difficulties or disabilities.
 LDAY provides leadersip through advocacy, education, programs and services.